dethrtrns/advonex/instructions/output/lawyer-side-ux-plan.md

 # Implementation Plan: Lawyer-Side UX for Registration and Profile Management

-This plan outlines the steps to implement the lawyer-side registration and profile management features as detailed in `lawyer-side-ux.md`.
+This plan outlines the steps to implement the lawyer's registration and profile management features as detailed in `lawyer-side-ux.md`.

 ## Permissions